Network Only benefits

 To receive In-Network Medical Benefits, services must be provided by a Cigna Network Provider.
 A Cigna Network Provider is an institution, facility, agency or health care professional, which has contracted directly or indirectly with Cigna.
 Providers qualifying as Participating Providers may change from time to time.
 A list of the current Participating Providers is located online at www.mycigna.com.
 The Provider Organization is a network of Participating Providers.

-Annual out-of-pocket limit for prescription drugs
+Annual out-of-pocket limit

 Lifetime maximum benefit